Here’s How to Retire at 45 With Financial Freedom

 You’re aggressively saving.
 You’ve paid down your debts.
 You’ve made smart investments.
 Now what?
 Well, before you can call it quits, you need to know exactly how much money you need to retire at 45.

 The best way to figure out whether you’re on track is to determine what you want your annual take-home pay to be after retirement, then multiply that for as many years as you’ll be alive.
 So if you retire at 45 and think you’ll live to the ripe old age of 90, you’ll need to plan for 45 years without a paycheck.
 If you want to maintain a lifestyle of $50,000 each year, that means you’ll need at least $2.25 million to retire.
 Start saving now!

 Be sure to factor in cost of living and extraneous expenses, too.
-Retiring to Seattle, Washington, is going to be much more expensive than living out your days in Kansas City, Missouri.
+Retiring early to Seattle, Washington, is going to be much more expensive than living out your days in Kansas City, Missouri.
 Likewise, you’ll probably need more money if you plan on vacationing extensively every year.